gordielachance/wp-soundsystem/readme.txt

 = Standalone tracks vs Subtracks vs Live Playlist tracks ? =

 Playlist and Albums tracks are saved as Track posts.
-The playlist / album will have a metakey *wpsstm_subtrack_ids* that contains an array of track IDs.
+The playlist / album will have a post meta *wpsstm_subtrack_ids* that contains an array of ordered track IDs.
 It is what we call "subtracks" in the plugin's code.

-Unlike playlists and albums, the Live Playlists tracks are not stored as Track posts but as a post meta, to avoid creating too much posts over and over.
+Unlike playlists and albums, the Live Playlists tracks are not stored as Track posts but as a [transient](https://codex.wordpress.org/Transients_API), to avoid creating too much posts over and over.
+The name of that transient starts with *wpsstm_ltracks_*.

 == Screenshots ==